-The Google Apps for Littles book is turning 3 years old this month!
-During its first years of existence, it has helped educators see and understand that Littles CAN use technology to create!
+The Google Apps for Littles book has helped educators see and understand that Littles CAN use technology to create!
 Innovating Play runs with the CAN mindset from the #GAfE4Littles book, and continues to explore meaningful use of technology to reimagine learning experiences for early childhood classrooms.

 Data Collecting Experiences

 In Google Apps for Littles, readers are invited to consider Next Generation Science Standards, and the role young students play in collecting and analyzing data.
 Creating a weather chart in Google Sheets allows for easy organization of information, while modeling use of a spreadsheet in ways that are safe, meaningful, and authentic to the experience of the child.

 With this foundation in mind, the Innovating Play book invites teachers to see what happens when teachers in different locations choose to record video weather reports and graph weather in Google Sheets on a daily basis!
 Readers can explore the ways that this expanded approach creates new opportunities for higher level thinking and questioning by offering the opportunity to compare and contrast meaningful data from multiple sources.

 In Google Apps for Littles teachers are encouraged to explore Google Slides as an amazing space for collaboration!
 Young children need the opportunity to play and explore in any new experience, including use of technology.
 In Chapter 5 of the Littles book, teachers find support for setting up clear expectations and safe strategies to guide learning and creating together.